Mousetrap Summer of Theatre

 Activities» Offer highly subsidised theatre trips to approx 30 shows, at £6 per ticket to families who would not otherwise be able to go.

 » We confirm bookings by phone to every family, supply detailed information on how to get to the theatre, a synopsis of the show, cost of icecream etc.

 We will monitor the take-up in each London borough and conduct a post-project survey of families on their experience.

 Encouraging future theatregoing as a family and the young people as individuals

 Activities» Each participating family goes onto our database to receive further ticket offers throughout the year to a range of theatre, dance, opera etc.

 » We encourage teenage family members to join our theatregoing club for 15-18 yr olds, to make theatre an ongoing, inspiring part of their lives.

 One of the survey questions asks if their summer theatre trip has encouraged them to attend again.
 We will monitor take-up where possible of the subsequent theatre offers.

-» The 2-week school (different cohort each week) offers drama, dance and music workshops, culminating in a performance for family and friends
+» The 2-week summer school (different cohort each week) offers drama, dance and music workshops, culminating in a performance for family and friends

 » Working with theatre professionals and the theatre trip is inspiring, opening the young people's minds to life beyond their day to day environment.